godotengine/godot-docs/classes/class_webxrinterface.rst

 | *Getter* | get_optional_features()      |
 +----------+------------------------------+

-A comma-separated list of optional features used by :ref:`XRInterface.initialize<class_XRInterface_method_initialize>` when setting up the WebXR session.
+A comma-seperated list of optional features used by :ref:`XRInterface.initialize<class_XRInterface_method_initialize>` when setting up the WebXR session.

 If a user's browser or device doesn't support one of the given features, initialization will continue, but you won't be able to use the requested feature.